Fetching the user path from your log file

 Here 15 users fetched 16 times the same landing page (one user clicked twice on his Google link) but some users were more interested by your site and asked for more pages.
 The user for which the click stream will be studied asked for 12 pages during his whole session.
 One can also fetch the position of this website on Google or Yahoo for the search phrase "jet fighters" or either fetch the click path of the users who reached the site with this phrase.
 Let's select back the same line, right click and select the Fetch click path option (see from picture 1).

-There is 15 users who got 16 hits, which means that one user clicked twice on his Google link during his session.
+There are 15 users who got 16 hits, which means that one user clicked twice on his Google link during his session.
 Lets click on the second line of the above popup now.

 Next Section: Filters